-During the inspection

-We spoke with three relatives of people who used the service about their experience of the care provided to their family members.
-We spoke with two care staff members and the registered manager.
+During the inspection we spoke with three people who used the service about their experience of the care provided and two relatives.
+We spoke with one care staff and the registered manager.
 We reviewed a range of records.
 This included three care records.
 We looked at two staff files in relation to recruitment and staff supervision.
 A variety of records relating to the management of the service, including policies and procedures were also reviewed.